 It’s typically between the ages of nine and twelve that our cute, cuddly little children, once so willing to climb into our laps and share their secrets, suddenly want little or nothing to do with us.
-Your pre-adolescent is not the same person he was just a year or two ago.
-He has changed—physically, cognitively, emotionally, and socially.
-He’s developing new independence and may even want to see how far he can push limits set by parents.
+A child in preadolescence is not the same person they were just a year or two ago.
+They have changed—physically, cognitively, emotionally, and socially.
+They’re developing new independence and may even want to see how far they can push limits set by parents.

-What he may not know is that he needs you as much as ever, because a strong parent-child relationship now can set the stage for a much less turbulent adolescence.
+What they may not know is that they need you as much as ever, because a strong parent-child relationship now can set the stage for a much less turbulent adolescence.
 But it won’t be easy, because you as a parent need to respect your child’s need for greater autonomy in order to forge a successful relationship with this “updated” version of your kid.

-She gives the example of the parent who says, “‘I can’t believe she posted this picture on Facebook!
-If we were her parents we’d be mortified.’
-Or ‘I can’t believe he sent that YouTube video around!’
+She gives the example of the parent who says, “‘I can’t believe they posted this picture on Facebook!
+If we were their parents we’d be mortified.’
+Or ‘I can’t believe they sent that YouTube video around!’
 They are commenting on behaviors that need commenting on, but the intensity and the rigidity of their judgment is what backfires.”

 It’s our job as parents, she adds, to help both boys and girls recognize how the media instills the gender code — the barrage of cultural messages that tell kids what it “means” to be a boy or a girl—and to help them identify when something crosses the line from teasing to mean.
 But tread lightly and use humor.

 6. Don’t be afraid to start conversations about sex and drugs